 In 2010, Dreazen received the Military Reporters & Editors association’s top award for domestic military reporting in a large publication for a series of articles about military suicide and the psychological traumas impacting veterans of the two long wars.
 His writing has appeared in the Washington Post, Smithsonian, Tablet and the New Republic and he appears regularly on TV and radio programs such as NPR's Diane Rehm Show and PBS' Washington Week with Gwen Ifill.
 Dreazen gives frequent lectures about journalism, the wars and current events to both civilian and military audiences.

 Dreazen lives in Washington with his wife, Annie Rosenzweig Dreazen, and their beloved Golden Retriever, Charlie., Siobhán O'GradySiobhán O'Grady is a staff writer at Foreign Policy.
-A two-time grant recipient from the International Women's Media Foundation, she has reported from South Sudan, Eastern Congo, and Sénégal, and has lived in Morocco and Cameroon., John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security issues in Washington.
+A two-time grant recipient from the International Women's Media Foundation, she has reported from South Sudan, Eastern Congo, and Sénégal, and has lived in Morocco and Cameroon., John HudsonJohn Hudson is a senior reporter at Foreign Policy, where he covers diplomacy and national security issues in Washington.
 He has reported from several geopolitical hotspots, including Ukraine, Pakistan, Malaysia, China, and Georgia.
 Prior to joining FP, John covered politics and global affairs for the Atlantic magazine’s news blog, the Atlantic Wire.
 In 2008, he covered the August war between Russia and Georgia from Tbilisi and the breakaway region of Abkhazia.
 He has appeared on CNN, MSNBC, BBC, C-SPAN, Fox News radio, Al Jazeera, and other broadcast outlets.
 He has been with the magazine since 2013.

 Egypt’s top diplomat said in an interview that the West was unfairly maligning his government’s human rights record while failing to support Cairo in its fight against Islamist extremists.
 He also went out of his way to criticize the World Economic Forum for canceling a high-profile summit scheduled to take place later this year in an Egyptian resort town near the site of an earlier airliner downing because of security concerns.